oernster/all-health-test/README.md

 Go to http://127.0.0.1:8000 on your favourite browser.
 Further instructions there.

+# Things to enhance...

+1) Use fixtures in test cases.
+2) Remove API key from source code and turn into an environment variable.
+3) Dockerise.

 # High level requirements:
 Use the http://fixer.io/ API to ingest currency rates.